Real Estate Practices during COVID-19

-2. If you decide to sell, all paperwork can be done online via email, you would "Docusign" (meaning digitally sign legal contractual documents online).
-NO printing, faxing or mailing of documents.
+2. If you decide to sell, all paperwork can be done online via email.
+NO printing, NO faxing.
+If you prefer we can also mail any relevant documents.
 I would talk you through all the paperwork and make sure you feel informed and you understand what you are signing.

 3. Marketing the home includes the following:

 A) a Professional Still Photographer will come to your home.
 They will wear a mask at all times.

 B) a Floorplan drawer will make a diagram of your home.
 They will wear a mask at all times.

 C) a Virtual Tour will be done ... a video walk through of your home where the viewer can watch a video and the camera guides them from room to room.

 4. A Buyer views the property online, looks at the virtual tour, does a drive by of the property to make sure they like the street.

 5. In order to view the interior of the home in person,you can ask the Buyer to supply a pre-approval letter & proof of funds to make sure they are serious.